 The Final Word

-AMD passing the compatibility baton for DirectX 12 games to developers may also be a further stick the spokes of multiple GPU ubiquity.
-On Nvidia’s side, the integration of SLI in GPUs is diminishing with each new series and reserved for the highest priced models such as the 2080 cards.
+AMD passing the compatibility baton for DirectX 12 games to developers may also be a further stick to the spokes of multiple GPU ubiquity.
+On Nvidia’s side, the integration of SLI in GPUs is diminishing with each new series and reserved for the highest-priced models such as the 2080 cards.